OmarZeidan/stylis-rtl/README.md

 # Stylis RTL Plugin

-Stylis RTL plugin based on CSSJanus
+Stylis RTL plugin based on RTLCSS

 ## Using with Emotion